 9. Purple Cauliflower

-a few pink cauliflowers for sale
+A few pink cauliflowers for sale.

-But anyways, the pink/purple color of cauliflower indicates a higher presence of anthocyanins, which are powerful antioxidants known for their potential health benefits.
+Fun fact(s): The pink/purple color of cauliflower indicates a higher presence of anthocyanins, which are powerful antioxidants known for their potential health benefits.
 This is the exact same pigment that gives certain flowers and fruits their vibrant hues.

 Taste and Texture: Pink cauliflower has a mild, slightly nutty taste and a dense yet tender texture.